 If you ask me, I don't see the resemblance.
 He looks more like Mike Piazza than he does me.
 Also, my acting skills are far superior to his.
 Was he on "Seinfeld"?
 I don't think so.
 That was me.
 Why did they choose me over him?
 Because I'm Keith Hernandez!

 It was already an insult to me that I was traded to the team known as "Pond Scum" and the "Stems" in St. Louis.
 But come on!
 Couldn't the Mets have offered some 9 Lives to the Cardinals instead of Tender Vittles?
 After all, Morris the Cat was all the rage back then.
-I would have accepted a trade for Allen, Ownbey and 9 Lives, not Allen, Ownbey and Tender Vittles.
+I mean, he was the O.G.
+(Original Grumpy cat).
+I would have accepted a trade for Allen, Ownbey and 9 Lives, not Allen, Ownbey and half-eaten Tender Vittles.
 Sheesh!

 |I guess since the Cardinals already had the Clydesdale Horses, they didn't need another animal in the barn.|

 Anyway, the Mets didn't do too well after I got traded there.
 We finished 68-94 in 1983, but showed some signs of life.
-Old punching buddy Darryl Strawberry came up in May and future broadcast colleague R.J. (that's Ron Darling for you casual SMFs ... oh dang.
-I said I wasn't going to say SMFs, didn't I?) was called up when rosters expanded in September.
+Old punching buddy Darryl Strawberry came up in May and future broadcast colleague R.J. (that's Ron Darling for all you casual Mets fans out there) was called up when rosters expanded in September.

 Big Brother didn't come around in 1984 like he was supposed to, but we had our own little Animal Farm at Shea Stadium.
 Top pitching prospect Dwight Gooden was called up in 1984 and Davey Johnson became the new Mets manager.
 The team responded by going 90-72 and giving the Cubs all they could handle in the NL East.
-As a result, I was no longer saddened by my trade to New York and only occasionally did I wonder if Whitey Herzog had finished his box of Tender Vittles.
+As a result, I was no longer saddened by my trade to New York and only occasionally did I wonder if Whitey Herzog had finished what was left in the box of Tender Vittles.

 |What?
 No Gary?
 Fine.
 Then we'll just have to make do with Keith and Ron instead.|